ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 In addition, the vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
 NSX-V 6.4 was End of General Support on 16 January 2022 and End of Technical Guidance on 16 January 2023.
 See more on VMware Official Product Lifecycle Matrix.
 An exclusive support agreement between VMware and IBM to support NSX-V until 31 December 2023 exists.

-{{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x and NSX-T™ 3.x.
+{{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x and NSX-T™ 3.x or later.

 To migrate from NSX-V to NSX-T (also called a V2T migration), {{site.data.keyword.cloud_notm}} uses a migration approach that is called _lift-and-shift_.
 In the lift-and-shift approach, the {{site.data.keyword.cloud_notm}} automation is used to deploy a new vCenter Server instance.
 You need to migrate network configurations from NSX-V to NSX-T and migrate workloads between instances. {{site.data.keyword.cloud_notm}} provides extensive documentation for a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_short}} customers with vCenter Server instances.